jspuij/Cortex.Net/docs/pages/sharedstate.md

 public void ConfigureServices(IServiceCollection services) {
-    // Add the Shared state to the DI container. services.AddScoped<ISharedState, SharedState>();
+    // Add the shared state to the DI container. services.AddScoped<ISharedState, SharedState>();

     // Add a PeopleStore to the DI container.